Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/automatically-updating-your-assemblyinfo-with-a-batch-file.md

     - C-Sharp
 ---

 Before we get started, [Ewald Hofman has an excellent blog post on how to write your own custom activities](http://www.ewaldhofman.nl/post/2010/05/13/Customize-Team-Build-2010-e28093-Part-5-Increase-AssemblyVersion.aspx) to do the same thing, which is actually quite a lot more graceful than using a batch file.
-If you are confused about which approach to take, use Ewald’s way of doing this.
-I suppose you could call this article “Automatically Updating Your AssemblyInfo *The Wrong Way*“.
+If you are confused about which approach to take, use Ewald's way of doing this.
+I suppose you could call this article "Automatically Updating Your AssemblyInfo *The Wrong Way*".

-If there is some constraint or reason that means you really must use a batch file, I’m not here to preach at you or tell you that those constraints are not valid.
+If there is some constraint or reason that means you really must use a batch file, I'm not here to preach at you or tell you that those constraints are not valid.
 You know your domain better than I do!

 So here is how you would integrate a batch file into your TFS Build process to update your version automatically.